Oracle Complexity Separation in Convex Optimization: Conclusions

 In this paper we consider minimization problems with objective that is expressed as a sum of two terms.
-We provide a general framework to obtain complexity bounds corresponding to accelerated methods and also to separate the complexities for each component in the sum.
-As particular cases we consider full-gradient methods, random coordinate descent and variance reduced methods.
+We provide a general algorithmic framework for such problems and obtain complexity bounds corresponding to accelerated methods.
+One of the key features of our framework is separation of the complexities for each component in the sum.
+We consider several particular cases where our framework can be applied: full-gradient methods, random coordinate descent and variance reduced methods.
 We illustrate our general framework by two particular experiments in application to Kernel SVM and log-density estimation.
-We further explain the regime in which our algorithm has better complexity bounds than the existing algorithms.
+We further explain the regime in which our algorithm has better complexity bounds than the existing algorithms for these two applications.
 In the future it would be interesting to extend our framework to other randomized methods such as random gradient-free methods.

+Since this paper first appeared as a preprint \cite{ivanova2020oracle}, its main results were extended and applied in several research directions.
+One important application is decentralized distributed optimization (see \cite{dvinskikh2021decentralized,rogozin2021accelerated} and references therein), where the function $g$ is the penalty for the consensus constraints.
+In this setup separating oracle complexities play an important role since it allows to save the number of communication rounds.
+Another line of applications is related to composite saddle-point problems \cite{gasnikov2021accelerated,vladislav2021accelerated} and smooth variational inequalities \cite{rogozin2021decentralized,lan2021mirror}.
+Finally, it seems that such techniques can have a valuable impact not only in application to smooth problems, but also for higher-order smooth, non-smooth and stochastic problems with different orders of the available oracle \cite{kamzolov2020optimal,beznosikov2020derivative,gladin2021solving,stepanov2021one}.
+So, we see this paper as a paper providing certain perspective for obtaining different classes of optimization algorithms in general.

+As a particular potential application we would like to mention robustifying Artificial Intelligence models by studying adversarial attacks.
+One of the approaches is based on zeroth-order algorithms that are used in the research of robustness of deep neural networks (DNN) in order to construct adversarial examples that are misclassfied by a DNN \cite{chen2017ZOO,tu2019autoZOOM}.
+In particular, the authors of \cite{chen2017ZOO} consider the problem of the form

+where the variable $x$ corresponds to the constructed adversarial attack, function $h$ is a smooth function with gradient oracle which is responsible for reduction of the dimension in the attack $x$, function $g$ is defined using the output of a DNN and is available through zeroth-order oracle.
+Such problem structure fits quite well the problem template \eqref{prob_st} and motivates to use some zeroth-order methods \cite{bogolubsky2016learning,nesterov2017random,dvurechensky2017randomized,dvurechensky2018accelerated,vorontsova2019accelerated,dvurechensky2021accelerated,shibaev2021zeroth-order} as $\mathcal{M}_{inn}$.
+Then, oracle complexity separation will allow to save a large number of evaluations of $\nabla h(x)$ since, typically, theoretical bounds on the number of iterations of existing zeroth-order methods applied to \eqref{eq:attack} are proportional to $n$.